Skip to main content

 Paxlovid (nirmatrelvir/ritonavir) is the first oral antiviral (pill) to treat COVID-19.
 This medication is a treatment for people who are not in hospital.

-Paxlovid is for those who have mild to moderate symptoms of COVID-19 and who are higher risk of serious illness and hospitalization.
+Paxlovid is recommended for those who have mild to moderate symptoms of COVID-19 and who are higher risk of serious illness and hospitalization, such as those who are immunocompromised.
 This treatment helps prevent symptoms from getting worse.
 It does not prevent people from getting COVID-19 before or after an exposure.

 Health Canada approved Paxlovid on January 17, 2022.
 It is a set of two medicines (nirmatrelvir and ritonavir) taken by mouth to treat COVID-19.
 This is the first oral and at-home prescription medication to be approved for use in Canada for COVID-19.